pshihn/sockly/README.md

 Yes, one could manually add message handling easily, but it gets really annoying to maintain as more API is added over the socket.

 It's just easier to add the new API method and just call it from the client without making any other changes!

+*Note: Sockly does not deal with creation/connection/lifecycle of WebSockets or WebRTC channels.*

 ## Install